dankelley/dek_blog/_posts/2024-07-06-setting-up-lazyvim.md

   -- add gruvbox
 ```

+## Set indentation for R

-4. On a test with an R file, I found that it was indenting with 2 spaces,
+On a test with an R file, I found that it was indenting with 2 spaces, instead
-   instead of the 4 that I use in all my work.
-So, I changed
+of the 4 that I use in all my work.
+So, I changed `~/.config/nvim/init.lua`
-`~/.config/nvim/init.lua` from
+from

 ```lua
 -- bootstrap lazy.nvim, LazyVim and your plugins